seanrioux/user-story-examples/rideshare.md

 ---

-# User stories and acceptance criteria
+# User stories

+## Hail a rideshare

+Epic
+{: .label .label-purple }

+_As a commuter, I want to hail a rideshare, so that I can commute to work_

 ## Authorize my location

+Story
+{: .label .label-green }

 _As a commuter, I want to authorize my location, so that I can get picked up nearby_ {: .fs-4 }